sam81/pybdf/doc/intro.rst

 Requirements
 ------------
 To install pybdf you will need:
- - python >= 3.2
+ - python
  - numpy
+ - a fortran compiler

 On all platforms, after having unpacked the archive you can install pybdf by running::

     python setup.py install

-On Windows, you can alternatively use the binary installer, if provided.
-Note that pybdf has not been extensively tested on Windows.
+Note that pybdf has been built and tested only on Linux.
+I don't have enhough time to build and test binaries for Windows and Mac OS X, but if you try, please let me know how you get on with it.

 *****
 Usage